Chemical Peel in Mullica Hill & Gloucester County, NJ

 Chemical peels are divided into three categories, based on their depth.
 There are light/superficial, medium, and deep peels.
 At American Surgical Arts, we do not perform deep peels.

-After your first few light peels, your skin may have some redness and irritation, but as your skin becomes more exfoliated this will pass and your skin will simply glow after your peel.
-Because light peels are superficial in their penetration, they can be done on a regular basis to keep your skin looking its best; there is no limit to how many light peels a person can have.
+After your first few light peels, your skin may have some redness and irritation, but as your skin becomes more exfoliated, this will pass, and your skin will simply glow after your peel.
+Because light peels are superficial in their penetration, they can be done on a regular basis to keep your skin looking its best; there is no limit to how many light peels you can have.

 Unlike superficial peels, which really don’t require any recovery, there will be some recovery with a medium peel.
 They leave the skin red and stinging, and there will be some crusting.
 Facial redness can linger for up to a few weeks.
-You can have three or four medium peels in a year.
-Think of it as basically one per season.
+You can have three or four medium peels in a year — basically one per season.

 Is There Recovery After a Chemical Peel?